 Swingers, the mini golf bar concept, wouldn’t exist with a healthy dose of ignorance.
 According to co-founder Jeremy Simmonds, “we were so naive and knew so little about the hospitality industry.
 We did not have a business plan, there was no spreadsheet or model.
 Nothing.
 I can’t tell you how many people who are so-called experts in this space warned us against doing all the things we did, that it couldn’t work.”

-They can be used to create life and end it (explosives).
+They can be used to nurture life (in plants) and also end it (explosives).
 It depends who’s in charge.

 Rocket launches are synonymous with countdowns (T minus), but this wasn’t a scientific invention.
 Austrian filmmaker Fritz Lang invented the countdown in his 1929 silent film Woman in the Moon, as a way of building suspense for the fictional launch.
 NASA adopted it as common practice decades later.